Pitsiota: History

 Without some specific historical reports, the age of the village has been calculated and found to exceed 500 years, since it had already been constituted before the Turkish slavery (1453).
 Its early inhabitants went there, from Evrytania, Agrinio, Trikala, from the villages of Fthiotida, or from Agrafa mountains (soldiers during the Turkish slavery, who served the Greek post, which had been later recast to the chapel of Saint Paraskevi).
 The highest number of inhabitants that has been recorded is about 430 in the late 19th century.

 In modern age, an abandonment of the village started, as shown in the latest census.
-However, during summer seasons, it gets again some life, and can be an exceptional escape from the city routine.
+However, during summer seasons, it gets again some life, and can be an escape from the city routine.
 This happens because the village is built in the southern banks of the beautiful and verdant mountain "Lykomnimata", which is placed near the Tymphristos mountain complex.

 One of the World Rally Championship's-Rally Acropolis- tracks passes through few kilometers from Pitsiota.